-‘Waiting at the Window’ by A. A. Milne is a twenty-six line poem that is separated into couplets or sets of two rhyming lines.
+‘Waiting at the Window’ is a twenty-six line poem that is separated into couplets or sets of two rhyming lines.
 Milne has chosen to give this piece a simple rhyming pattern of aa bb cc, and do on, alternating end sounds as he saw fit.
 It is very straightforward, emphasizing the pleasure of sounds over a complex style of syntax.
 From the beginning of the poem, it is clear that Milne is directing this piece to children.
 A reader might also be aware that Milne is the author of the Winne-the-Pooh books also aimed at children.
 This might add to one’s preconception of what this piece will be.

 The speaker is a child who is passing time at the window.
 It is not entirely clear what this child is waiting for until the final lines when the sun appears.
 They likely began their observation of the raindrops while looking out at the storm, hoping to see it clearly.
 Their attention was drawn to the race of “John” and “James” as an alternative for the games they could be playing outside.